Trio of political leaders honored for fighting bias, breaking ceilings and leading the charge for equality for people of color.

 The defense secretary is expected to detail Pentagon reports that have pointed to "systemic problems" with the system that controls U.S. ICBMs and submarine-launched ballistic missiles.

 Also: World leaders arrive in Australia for the G20 Summit; the comet probe may not have enough power to send back data; and police near Paris search for a tiger on the loose.

-Our regular puzzler for careful listeners, this week featuring fills and intros from Spillway drummer Matt Sokol.
-Hear the fill (or intro) and match it to the song.
+Our recurring puzzler for careful listeners, this week featuring a series of fills handpicked by Brandon Barnes, drummer for the Chicago punk band Rise Against.
+Hear the fill and match it to the song.

 Not here — Democrats in the House and Senate plan to stick with Nancy Pelosi and Harry Reid.
 Is it time to bring the parliamentary system's "vote of confidence" mechanism to Congress?

 Last month, the company asked the judge to reconsider a ruling that could trigger fines under the Clean Water Act; Thursday, he said no. The company says it will appeal.

 President Obama split time between two leaders Friday, meeting separately with President Thein Sein, a former general, and opposition leader Ang San Suu Kyi, a former political prisoner.